 This course is a survey of topics from the study of world history.
 Students must be able to demonstrate critical thinking skills, analyze historical concepts and be an active participant.
-Students will work at an accelerated pace to cover topics which will include major religions (Hinduism, Buddhism, Christianity and Islam), The Renaissance, The Enlightenment, The French Revolution, The Russian Revolution, and The Industrial Revolution.
+Students will work at an accelerated pace to cover topics which will include major religions (Hinduism, Buddhism, Christianity and Islam), the Renaissance, the Enlightenment, the French Revolution, and the Russian Revolution.
 Students will demonstrate the ability to evaluate primary source documents and outside readings in order to develop a more in-depth understanding of World History.
 In addition, students will be required to do outside reading of historical text and literature.
 Significant project based activities will accompany outside reading assignments.
 Students will take a final exam.